Ananda Thandavam: Plot

-Raghu is received by Mohan's niece Ratnakumari at the airport, and she drops him home.
-Ratna, though being brought up in the USA since the age of seven, wants to marry an Indian man and return to India.
-She is extremely intelligent, beautiful, social, and cultured.
+Mohan's niece Ratnakumari receives Raghu at the airport and drops him off at home.
+Ratna, though brought up in the USA since the age of seven, wants to marry an Indian man and return to India.
+She is intelligent, beautiful, social, and cultured.
 Raghu starts his MBA course and befriends another Tamil guy named Natraj.
 However, at the end of the day, Raghu's benchmate, a Korean, kills his ex-girlfriend and then himself before Raghu's eyes.
 Then, a mob tries to mug Raghu, but Ratna saves him.
 Raghu then asks Mohan to put him back on the next flight home.
 Mohan says that he cut his own left leg to escape from the Twin Towers on 9/11.
-His company fired him and provided compensation, which was taken away by his wife as a divorce settlement.
+His company fired him and provided compensation, which his wife took as a divorce settlement.
 Still, he did online share trading and has earned around $20 million in 10 years.
-He shows his hidden prosthetic leg and then says that Raghu's father has spent his life's savings to send Raghu to New York.
+He shows his prosthetic leg and says that Raghu's father spent his life savings to send Raghu to New York.
 This motivates Raghu to stay in New York.

-Weeks later, Raghu sees Madhu in a Tamil association function.
-Madhu reconciles with Raghu and gifts Raghu with an iPhone 4.
-Also, both go on a trio-trip to Atlantic City after Rad cancels last-minute.
-While coming back home, Madhu drops Raghu at her home and leaves to buy groceries.
+Weeks later, Raghu sees Madhu at a Tamil association function.
+Madhu reconciles with Raghu and gives him an iPhone 4.
+Both go on a trio trip to Atlantic City after Rad cancels at the last minute.
+While returning home, Madhu drops Raghu at her home and leaves to buy groceries.
 There, Raghu is shocked to find that Rad has been cheating on Madhu.
-He resolves to tell her the truth, but Madhu is blinded against Rad's faults because of respect for him.
-She accuses him of still having feelings for her, insulting him and causing another argument between them.
-Months pass by, Raghu and Ratna become close, and their families decide to get them engaged.
-As time progresses, Madhu discovers that her husband has been cheating on her, which had let her to be on constant abuse by him, leading her to live life with misery.
+He resolves to tell her the truth, but Madhu is blinded to Rad's faults because of respect for him.
+She accuses him of still having feelings for her, insulting him, and causing another argument between them.
+As months pass, Raghu and Ratna become close, and their families decide to get them engaged.
+As time progresses, Madhu discovers that her husband has been cheating on her, which has led her to be in constant abuse by him, leading her to live life with misery.
 One day, Madhu escapes from Rad and goes to meet Raghu.
 Unfortunately for her, Raghu gets engaged to Ratna the very same day.
 Unable to bear any more sadness, Madhu ends up cutting her veins and begging Raghu to take her back.
 Ratna intervenes, and Madhu asks for Raghu.
 Ratna is disgusted and complains to her family.
 They come and take Raghu away, leaving Madhu devastated, drunk, and bleeding through her veins.
 Madhu then kills herself through reckless driving.